wazuh/wazuh-documentation/source/upgrade-guide/upgrading-wazuh/restore_alerts.rst

         # systemctl start logstash

-Veryfying the reindexing process
+Verifying the reindexing process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the reindexing of the alerts is completed, the user can confirm that the process was successful by querying Elasticsearch indices:
+Once the reindexing of the alerts is completed, the user can confirm that the process was successful by querying the Elasticsearch indices:

     .. code-block:: console